clairefinley/clairefinley.github.io/content/authors/admin/_index.md

   - title: Jason A. Cardelli Memorial Award for Undergraduate Research
     date: '2023-04'
     awarder: Villanova University Department of Astrophysics & Planetary Science
-    icon: coursera
+    icon: ''
     summary: |
       The Jason A. Cardelli Memorial Award for Undergraduate Research is presented to a graduating Astronomy and Astrophysics student whose body of undergraduate research exhibits particularly high standards of independence, originality and quality.
-The award is named for former Departmental faculty member Jason A. Cardelli, PhD (1955-1996).
   - title: Sigma Pi Sigma Physics Honor Society
     date: '2023-03'
-    awarder: Villanova University Department of Physics
+    awarder: edX
     icon: edx
     summary: |
+      Learned:
+      - Synthesize your own blockchain solutions
+      - Gain an in-depth understanding of the specific mechanics of Bitcoin
+      - Understand Bitcoin’s real-life applications and learn how to attack and destroy Bitcoin, Ethereum, smart contracts and Dapps, and alternatives to Bitcoin’s Proof-of-Work consensus algorithm
   - title: 'Object-Oriented Programming in R'
     url: https://www.datacamp.com/courses/object-oriented-programming-with-s3-and-r6-in-r
     certificate_url: https://www.datacamp.com